themistiq2694/IT-Automation-Scripts/README.md

 ## Overview

 This repository contains PowerShell scripts developed and used during 10+ years of enterprise IT support at "Company Name"*, covering ~270 users in a hybrid Windows/cloud environment.
 Scripts are organized by domain and reflect real-world operational scenarios, including migrations, identity management, and endpoint automation.
-* - Company name is irrelevant for this repo's purpose.

 ---

 ## Repository Structure